trufflesecurity/trufflehog/README.md

 trufflehog filesystem path/to/file1.txt path/to/file2.txt path/to/dir
 ```

-## 9: Scan GCS buckets for verified secrets.
+## 9: Scan GCS buckets for verified secrets

 ```bash
 trufflehog gcs --project-id=<project-ID> --cloud-environment --only-verified
 ```

-## 10: Scan a Docker image for verified secrets.
+## 10: Scan a Docker image for verified secrets

 Use the `--image` flag multiple times to scan multiple images.